vanheeringen-lab/ANANSE/README.md

   * Optional arguments:

+    * `-n, --ncore`
+      Specifies the number of threads to use during analysis.
+    * `-s, --edges`,
+      Specifics the number of top edges (interactions) used.
     * `-b, --bnetwork`
     The network in first cell (optional).
 It is the result from `Built GRN` step.
 One of the example `network` could be found at [***here***](http://mbdata.science.ru.nl/qxu/ananse/results/full_network.txt).
     * `-e, --expression`